Danny PArk, PhD

 Dr. Eimear Kenny is a founding member of the team and a scientific advisor to Encompass Bioscience.
 Dr. Kenny is also an Assistant Professor of Genetics and Genome Science at the Icahn School of Medicine at Mount Sinai and is a founding scientific advisor to Encompass Bioscience.
 Dr. Kenny works to realize the full potential of genomics, to infer human history and evolution, and to inform better models for clinical medicine.
 Her current focus is in developing statistical and genomic resources to enable functional genetic variant discovery in global populations.
 The long-term goal of her work is in translating these genetic discoveries into improved healthcare management strategies via collaborations with physicians and clinical researchers.
 She has worked extensively on clinical integration of genetic ancestry.
 She completed a B.Sc.in Biochemistry in Trinity College Dublin, Ireland, a M.Sc. in Bioinformatics at the University of Leeds, England, and a Ph.D. in Statistical Genetics at Rockefeller University, New York.
 Dr. Kenny joined the faculty at the Icahn School of Medicine at Mount Sinai in November, 2012.

 Dr. Noah Zaitlen is a founding member of the team and a scientific advisor to Encompass Bioscience.
-Dr. Zaitlen is also an Assistant Professor in Residence at the University of California San Francisco Lung Biology Center and a founding scientific advisor to Encompass Bioscience.
+Dr. Zaitlen is also an Assistant Professor at the University of California San Francisco Lung Biology Center and a founding scientific advisor to Encompass Bioscience.
 He develops statistical and computational tools to understand the genetic basis of complex phenotypes with special focus on human disease, variation in drug/treatment response, and disease outcomes.
-Current projects include the incorporation of environmental context into medical genetics methods, risk modelling from genetic data, and computational methods for high-dimensional RNA/DNA sequencing data.
+Current projects include the incorporation of environmental context into medical genetics methods, risk modeling from genetic data, and computational methods for high-dimensional RNA/DNA sequencing data.
 Dr. Zaitlen is also a member of the UCSF pharmacogenetics committee, which makes recommendations to the hospital for adoption and implementation of genetic tests.
 He has a long track record of developing statistical methods and releasing widely used software to the community.